-According to new research from IPSOS MORI Campaign to Stop Killer Robots, the world's skepticism about lethal autonomous weapons systems in war (i.e. killer war robots) is growing.
-The analysis, conducted in 26 countries between November 26 and December 7, 2018, found broad opposition to lethal autonomous weapon systems.
+New research from IPSOS MORI Campaign to Stop Killer Robots reveals growing global skepticism towards lethal autonomous weapons systems in warfare (i.e., killer war robots).
+The analysis, conducted in 26 countries between November 26 and December 7, 2018, found widespread opposition to lethal autonomous weapons systems.

-South Korea recorded the strongest opposition to the practice of war, with around three quarters of those surveyed opposing the killer robots.
-Germany was right behind South Korea, where 72 percent of respondents said they somewhat or strongly oppose lethal autonomous weapons systems in war.
+South Korea recorded the strongest opposition to the use of killer robots in warfare, with approximately three-quarters of respondents opposing them.
+Germany ranked directly behind South Korea, where 72 percent of respondents indicated they were somewhat or strongly opposed to lethal autonomous weapons systems in warfare.

 According to new research from the Campaign to Stop Killer Robots conducted by IPSOS MORI , the world is growing more skeptical about lethal autonomous weapons systems in war (ie killer war robots).
 The analysis conducted across 26 countries between November 26 to December 7, 2018, found widespread opposition to lethal autonomous weapon systems.